-Trinity Episcopal Church, conveniently located in beautiful Rutland, Vermont is a welcoming, inclusive Christ-centered family parish.
-Wherever you are on your faith journey, know that you will be welcomed by one and all.
-In fact, one of our strengths is being a warm and welcoming part of the Body of Christ, with visitors often remarking that they felt welcomed from the time they arrived here.
-In all that we do we strive to live into our personal mission statement which says that “We are a vibrant Episcopal family united in following Christ.”
+Trinity Episcopal Church in beautiful Rutland, Vermont is a welcoming, inclusive, Christ-centered parish family.
+Wherever you are on your faith journey, know that you are welcome here.
+Just as you are.
+One of our strengths we hear is that we are a warm and welcoming part of the Body of Christ.
+In all that we do we strive to live into our mission that “We are a vibrant Episcopal family united in following Christ.”

 Trinity's Historic Past

 In 1994 Trinity Episcopal Church celebrated the 200th anniversary of the first Episcopal service in Rutland, Vermont.
 In honor of this event a history of the parish was compiled and published.
 The history of Trinity was written by Audrey Murdock, who was then Parish Historian, with assistance from Rev. Christopher Powell and Deacon Mary Pratt.

 The following excerpts are either taken or paraphrased from that booklet, "A History of Trinity Episcopal Church Rutland, VT."
 Two of the images on this page are from a USGenWeb Archives Web Site, Penny Postcards From Vermont, and are used with kind permission of the postcards' owner Joy R. Fisher.

 The Old State House which was built around 1775 and demolished in the early 1900s, was on West Street facing Court Square and situated close to the Rutland Armory.
 The State Legislature met here in October 1784 and 1786, and the first Episcopal service in Rutland was held here on March 4, 1794. and the first Episcopal service in Rutland was held here on March 4, 1794.